 InstantHerlev institute (est. 2004) has been conducting artistic and research-based projects around Franke’s home and in the municipality of Herlev, Denmark.
 IHi, raises questions on the connection and the separation of public and private space.
 To this end, a wide-rage of international and national artists have gathered together at Herlev and produced a diverse range of interventions is this suburb of Copenhagen.

 Recently, Anja Franke curated the Nordkystens Kunst Trienniale (North Coast Art Triennale) or NCAT named, Unknown Landscapes; which brought to north Zealand institutions, over 20 international and national art projects and installations.
 Anja Franke lives and works in Herlev, Denmark.

-This website and work is made possible through the generous support of The Danish Arts Foundation.
-Thank You.
+This website project/work was made possible through the generous support of The Danish Arts Foundation.
+Thank You!